LTUC/amman-dotnet-401d2/Curriculum/Class18/lab/README.md

 ## The Problem Domain

-Create a frontend application using ASP.NET Core MVC that makes request to an existing API
+Create a Web app with a home page.

 ## Application Specifications

-Build out an MVC Application that calls out to your previously created Async Inn API.

-1. Start out with an empty web app and set up the routing and dependencies.
+1. Start out with an empty web app and set up the routing and dependencies for a default Home controller with the Index action as default.
-2. Implement into your application the repository design pattern (add interfaces, services, and mappings)
-3. Set your app up to make requests for:
-   - Displaying all the hotels that are in the api server's database
-   - Displaying information specific to an individual hotel

-Your final app should contain:
- 1. Home Controller
-    - Index action
-    - View with navigation to view all hotels
- 2. Hotels Controller
-    - Action to display all the hotels
-    - Action to display information about a specific hotel
- 3. CSS For all pages
- 4. Page layouts
- 5. Deployment to Azure (both your local app and api server)
+Using Layouts, HTML, and CSS, build out a very basic site that introduces the user to the Hotel Asset Management System.
+In Lab 19, we will make calls to the API Server you built previously.

 Overall, the look and feel of your site should provide a good client experience.